huhong789/shortcut/README.md

 ### 3. Pin tool compilation ###
 We use Intel Pin version 2.13

+**[HH]** Weird, I tried 2.13 but failed (got 2.13 from a friend, as Intel has removed it from the website).
+But 2.14 works!

 To build: